 Servers are selected from a list, where they’re labeled not just with country names but with city names and ping times as well.
 You can use the search box to find a specific server without scrolling or add your most-used servers to your Favorites list for easy access.

 Settings are plentiful – in addition to using the typical kill switch and auto-start toggles, you can customize your DNS, choose your own ports, opt to use smaller packets for greater reliability and enable PIA’s MACE domain blocker.
 But by far the most unique feature here is the ability to fine-tune your security settings by creating your own combination of encryption, authentication and handshake methods (see the “Security” section later in the review for more on this).

 PIA’s mobile apps are surprisingly similar to the desktop apps in both appearance and functionality.
 A few key differences are present, though: MACE is absent from the Android app due to Google’s developer restrictions, the iOS app doesn’t allow you to use smaller packets or enable automatic startup, and neither app allows you to create a Favorites list.

 Otherwise, all settings are present in all apps, including the kill switch (often left out of Android VPN apps) and the ability to use custom ports, encryption methods and DNS.

-Not only are PIA’s apps some of the most full-featured we’ve seen, they’re also some of the most consistent, allowing you to get the same VPN experience on all of your devices.
-Additionally, the desktop apps are open source, which means that the wider programming community is able to find and fix bugs, create new features and vet the integrity of the code; this increases transparency and trustworthiness, especially given that so few VPN providers open-source their apps.
+Not only are PIA’s apps some of the most full-featured we’ve seen, but they’re also some of the most consistent, allowing you to get the same VPN experience on all of your devices.
+Additionally, the desktop apps are open source, which means that the wider programming community can find and fix bugs, create new features and vet the integrity of the code; this increases transparency and trustworthiness, especially given that so few VPN providers open-source their apps.